qicosmos/iguana/README.md

 python automatic_macro_generator.py -i test_macro_generator.cpp -o have_macro.cpp
 ```

-test_macro_generator.cpp will be unchanged, have_macro.cpp will be changed to source file with REFLECTION macro.
+test_macro_generator.cpp will be unchanged, have_macro.cpp will be changed to source file with YLT_REFL macro.

 scripts works out of the box with Python version 2.7 and 3.x on any platform.